Photo/Takanori Ota

 Click here to see the event

-Kawaguchi gave two points for beginners.
+Mr. Kawaguchi gave two points to beginners:

 I was taught a lot, but kick turns were more difficult than I had imagined.
 Because my heels would slip off, I couldn't lift the board as I wanted, and I ended up losing my balance in unexpected places.
 I began to feel a bit uncomfortable, and the thought that crossed my mind was, "I want to walk as straight as possible.
 I don't want to change direction."